rixx/books.rixx.de/data/reviews/michael-ende/jim-knopf-und-die-wilde-13/index.md

 - book: michael-ende/jim-knopf-und-lukas-der-lokomotivfuhrer
   text: The previous book in the series.
 - book: michael-ende/the-night-of-wishes
-  text: For more light-hearted but inconsequential childhood fun like this, The Night of Wishes should be a good fit.
+  text: For more light-hearted but inconsequential childhood fun like this, The Night
+    of Wishes should be a good fit.
 review:
   date_read:
   - 1999-11-01
-  did_not_finish: false
   rating: 3
 ---